Skip to main content

 Station 3: The Guess Lab

+The Guess Lab is built around Chapter 3: The Great Guess and gives every kid a chance to form a hypothesis.
 Present three sealed jars filled with different amounts of jelly beans, marbles, or buttons.
-Each team member writes their hypothesis - how many items are in each jar.
-Seal the guesses in an envelope to be revealed later during cake time.
+Each team member writes a personal hypothesis for how many items are in each jar.
+Seal the guesses in an envelope to be revealed later during cake time, when the closest guess wins a small prize.

 Supplies: Three jars with countable items, paper slips, pencils, envelopes.